ETCCooperative/etc-cooperative-website/src/content/posts/2023-01-02-the-ethereum-classic-rpc-url-is-changing-from-ethercluster-to-rivet-en/index.en.md

 *Discord not your thing?
 No worries!
 Hit us up at [support@rivet.cloud](mailto:support@rivet.cloud) and we’ll get right back with you.*

 *Bottom line?
 We have always believed in the power of ETC to change the world, and we can’t wait to see what you’ll build next.
-If we can help, don’t hesitate to get in touch."*
+If we can help, don’t hesitate to get in touch.*

-*Greg Lang, Founder, Rivet*
+*Greg Lang, Founder, Rivet"*

 ## Enterprise-Grade Support